 RPM Package Manager does not install any missing required software.

-To download and install the software, we recommend using zypper install <file name> at a command line on OpenSUSE or yum localinstall <filename> on Fedora/Red Hat.
+For customers using SUSE, download and install the software using zypper install < file name> at a command line on OpenSUSE.

+• For customers using Red hat, download and install the software using yum localinstall <filename>on Fedora/Red Hat.